hubiquitus-addons/hubiquitus-logger-mongo/README.md

-# hubiquitus-loggerMongo
+# Hubiquitus logger mongo

-Mongo logger for Hubiquitus.
 This module overrides the log method of hubiquitus to persist logs into database.

+## Installation

+    $ npm install hubiquitus-logger-mongo

+## How to use

 ```js
 var hubiquitus = require('hubiquitus-core');